 Water levels rises in these areas are expected to be lower than the upstream water level rises, and no additional impacts are expected in these areas.

-The River Forecast Centre and the Town of Banff have been in direct communication, and will continue to monitor the precipitation and water levels rises throughout this event and update advisory levels as necessary.
+The River Forecast Centre has been in direct communication with municipality and parks staff in these areas, and will continue to monitor the precipitation and water levels rises throughout this event and update advisory levels as necessary.